 Hello.
 My name is Max Tohline.

-I am a film scholar and video essayist whose work focuses primarily on editing and the manipulation of time.
+I am a film scholar and video essayist turned data analyst whose work focuses primarily on editing and the manipulation of time.
 But I’m also interested in data-driven approaches to media, as well as recreational mathematics, classical music, amateur rocketry, trying to guess the names of artists in art museums, and really peaty scotch.

 I’m best known for the video essay Editing as Punctuation in Film, as well as this Gender and the Periodic Table post on Tumblr, plus some Trolley Problem Memes that forked all over the internet.